Squash in Pakistan: History

-Of these, Jansher Khan is considered by many to be the greatest player ever the grace a squash court.
-During his career he won the World Open a record eight times and the British Open six times.

 However, since 1998, when Jansher Khan was defeated in the British Open final, Pakistan squash has fallen from its height and now no longer is the dominant force in squash.
 No Pakistani since has reached the final of either the British or World Open.

 Present

 Pakistan host a number of international squash tournaments and have many professional training centres around the country.
 Pakistani squash players still have a big presence in both the men’s and women’s games, but no one player has reached the standards of past players.